GoogleCloudPlatform/cloud-sql-proxy/examples/multi-container/ruby/README.md

 1. If you haven't already, [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-1. Create a 2nd Gen Cloud SQL Instance by following these [instructions](https://cloud.google.com/sql/docs/postgres/create-instance).
+1. Create a 2nd Gen Cloud SQL Postgres Instance by following these [instructions](https://cloud.google.com/sql/docs/postgres/create-instance).
 Note the connection string, database user, and database password that you create.